alessiospera/Astra-VocalAssistant/README.md

  The initial code needs some good refactoring, as it was code that only had to work locally with a few lines of code and that nobody would see.
 Now, as a public and with future features on the way, it needs it.

  **Improvements to be made**:
+   - [x] find a cool name for the assistant
    - [ ] refactoring
    - [ ] less spaghetti code
    - [x] creation of audio.py file to separate speech recognition from the rest of the program (src)
    - [x] include all audio files in an "audio" folder
    - [x] add sounds to startup, dice roll and calculations
+   - [ ] make the assistant aware of the time and day
+   - [ ] make the initial greeting more special by giving indirect information on the weather
    - [ ] replace the chiacchere.py and dice.py files with json files to be placed in a special "json" folder
    - [ ] think about possible machine learning to make the assistant more sociable
    - [ ] make automatic or more intuitive for others to set the path of the programs to be started by the assistant
    - ...

  **Features to add**:
+   - [ ] personalization
    - [x] start and stop programs
    - [x] throw dice
    - [ ] activation with voice command
    - [ ] spotify (music)
    - [ ] weather forecast
    - [ ] internet searches
+   - [ ] Wikipedia searches
    - [ ] jokes and puns
    - [ ] timer
    - ...